intel/ipmctl/README.md

 ## Packages

-ipmctl is availible on Fedora.
+ipmctl is available on Fedora.

 EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/ipmctl